Sito-Drive/Single-actuator-torque-control/README.md

 - Get the relationship between friction and output torque
 - This function requires installing a heavy load in the output side of the actuator, and then record the change of friction current when the actuator outputs different torques, and then use the torque_friction_fitting file to fit the relationship between friction current and output torque.
 ### torque_identification：
-- Verify the final effect of friction parameters
+- Get the conversion factor from current to torque, verify the final effect of friction parameters
 - Change the friction parameters in small increments according to the actual situation

 ### Steps to use